WebAssembly/binaryen/README.md

 (or `python third_party/setup.py`) installs required dependencies like the SpiderMonkey JS shell, the V8 JS shell and WABT in `third_party/`.
 Other scripts automatically pick these up when installed.

+Run `pip3 install -r requirements-dev.txt` to get the requirements for the `lit` tests.
+Note that you need to have the location `pip` installs to in your path (on linux, `~/.local/bin`).

 ### Fuzzing

 ```